Introduction

 - a short excerpt

-When your workflow depends on distributing the complete article content, this limitation can become frustrating.
+When your workflow depends on distributing complete content, this becomes a major limitation.

 When You Need Full-Content RSS Feeds